 Clean and cut the chicken into 4 pieces and place it all in the pot with the hominy.
 Take the two garlic heads whole, rinse them and throw them in the pot, too.

-Lastly, put water in the pot until it covers everything so far (aprox 20-24 cups).
-Bring it to boil and then lower the temperature to medium and let it simmer for 45-55 minutes or until the chicken is cooked.
+Lastly, put water in the pot until it covers everything so far (approx 20-24 cups).
+Cook over medium-high heat until it comes to a boil and then lower the temperature to medium heat and let it simmer for 45-55 minutes or until the chicken is cooked.

 RELATED POST: How to Make Tacos al Pastor at Home